RebeccaFransson/ResponsiveCountdown/README.md

 # Comments from the developer

-Hi fellow developers!
-I'm looking forward to your feedback on this assignment for NC.
-I've not been active in angular in a few years so I feel like I might have done some things that isn't best practise, so please forgive me - I'm a react-girly!
-It was also impossible to the get design pixel perfect without having the figma dev-tool.
-So I did my best with the data that I could get from the figma sketch.
-I understand that the design here is not the purpose of this assignment, just wanted to let you know anyway.

-I'm looking forward to seeing your solution to this problem.
-It was a fun assignment, but it was tricky!
-Tricky in a way that I didn't expect - I found myself trying to fine tune it way too long!
+This was a super fun assignment with a good mini challenge!

-Even though my solution isn't bulletproof it gave me the most accurate(/biggest) font size for the two h-tags.
-What I would like to change about my solution is the need for a 1ms timeout - but it was the only way to give some time to update the font size on the element before checking the new width with the new font size.
+My solution with the while-loop provides the most accurate (and largest) font size for the two h-tags from the solutions that I've gone though.
+What I would like to work more on about my solution is the need for a 1ms timeout; however, that was the only way I could allow time for the font size to update on the element before checking the new width.
 I'm also not a fan of the inline styling.

-### More stuff I would like to add
+It was also impossible to get the design pixel-perfect without having the Figma dev tool.
+I did my best with the data I could gather from the Figma sketch.
+I understand that design isn't the primary focus of this assignment, but I just wanted to mention it anyway as this is a frontend role.

+I'm excited to hear from you and see your solutions to this problem.

+### Suggestions of how this solution can be improved

 - Reset button
 - Add more validation: to the input fields, number/- only possible in date input
 - Saving it to a user, which would require a login or (if this data isnt private) some kind of code and identifies the title/countdown
 - Sharing it with other users/email addresses
-- Share updates with the user when the countdown hits certain mile stones.
-Eg. 30days, 10days and so on.
+- Share updates/send notifications with the user when the countdown hits certain mile stones.
+Eg.
+  30days, 10days and so on.
 - Translations
-- I would also add some more testing, both unit testing and the UI/end-to-end(which I though would be a bit of a overkill in this case).
+- I would also add some more testing, both unit testing and the UI/end-to-end(which I thought would be a bit of a overkill in this case).

+---

 # Description & requirements